-The abundance of Golden Perch (Macquaria ambigua) was consistent from 2017 to 2019, but slightly lower from 2020-22.
-This was likely owing, at least partly, to high flows and associated high turbidity reducing the likelihood of capturing fish in 2020 and 2021.
-A large proportion of Golden Perch collected are adults (84% over the six-year sampling period) with a lower percentage in 2022 (58%) (Figure 4).
-Recruits of this species are difficult to catch using the NFRC survey method and none have been detected in all six years of sampling (Figure 4, 5).
-It is worth noting that other surveys have shown that Golden Perch recruitment is low or often zero in the Goulburn River, with only 17% spawned locally1.
-This indicates that natural immigration of adults as well as stocking is maintaining the Golden Perch population within the Goulburn River.
-Fish surveys from 2014 to 2016, just prior to initial NFRC surveys, showed that over 60% of Golden Perch were stocked and 20% were migrants into the system1.
+The abundance of Golden Perch (Macquaria ambigua) was consistently relatively high from 2017-19 and 2023, but lower from 2020-22 (Figure 4).
+Low catches in 2020 through 2022 were likely caused, at least partly, by high flows and associated high turbidity reducing the likelihood of capturing fish.
+However, flows were high and turbid in 2023, with high abundances recorded.
+It is possible that the higher flows that resulted in flooding in 2016 and 2022 provided immigration events for Golden perch from the Murray River, resulting in the highest abundances detected in 2017 and 2023 (Figure 4), albeit 2019 also having higher abundances.
+Adult Golden Perch have been detected in all years of sampling and a large proportion of Golden Perch collected are adults (Figure 4), including 90% in 2023 (Figure 5).
+Juveniles have been recorded in six of the seven years of sampling (Figure 4).
+Recruits of this species are difficult to catch using the NFRC survey method and none have been detected in all seven years of sampling (Figure 4).
+It is worth noting that other surveys have shown that Golden Perch recruitment is low or often zero in the Goulburn River, with less than 20% spawned locally, over 60% were stocked and 20% were migrants into the system1.
+This indicates that natural immigration of adults as well as stocking is maintaining a large proportion of the Golden Perch population within the Goulburn River.

-Fifty-thousand Golden Perch were stocked in 2016; 44,000 in late 2017; 59,000 in early 2018; 89,950 in 2019; 61,000 in 2020; 115,000 in 2021.
-No Golden Perch were stocked in 2022.
+Stocking Fifty-thousand Golden Perch were stocked in 2016; 44,000 in 2017; 59,000 in 2018; 89,950 in 2019; 61,000 in 2020; 115,000 in 2021.
+No fish were stocked in 2022.
 These fish were released downstream of Lake Nagambie (where NFRC surveys occur).